Super Strike in Los Angeles County

 Once the prosecutor saw that he had a prior kidnapping on his record, they charged it as a super strike and were offering thirty-two months in prison at 80%.
 We did the preliminary hearing.

-The Judge agreed with my argument and basically gave him the misdemeanor credit for the time that he had already served and he was released, but the bottom line is this – some of these laws are being passed here in California and they're in contradiction with other laws.
+The Judge agreed with my argument and basically gave him the misdemeanor credit for the time that he had already served.
+He was released, but the bottom line is this: Some of these laws are being passed here in California, and they contradict other laws.

-But some of these laws, because they conflict with other laws and because they're written in a confusing manner without taking into account real life situations, a lot of time prosecutors are trying to improperly use these laws and put people away for a long time.
+But some of these laws, because they conflict with other laws and because they're written in a confusing manner without taking into account real-life situations, often result in prosecutors improperly using these laws and putting people away for a long time.

 The only thing that stands between somebody being warehoused or sent to prison for a long time and freedom is their criminal defense attorney.